GunnerJnr/stream-three-final-project/README.md

 There is also a profile page of which they can set some basic information about their self if they so wish.

-There os also a store front which will allow the users to purchase any gaming product they desire, as long as we have it in stock.
+There is also a store front which will allow the users to purchase any gaming product they desire, as long as we have it in stock.

+Users can register to the site for free, by doing so they will get access to hidden parts of the site that are not available to just anyone!
+Such as the store for instance.
+Also users are not able to crete or edit blog posts unless registered/logged in but they can of course view any that exist already.

 [Back to Table Of Contents](#table-of-contents)